31 Unique Things to Do in Seattle, Washington

 Cool Portland activities include getting delicious treats at Voodoo Doughnuts, hanging out with cats at Purrigington's Cat Cafe, and going on a Columbia River dinner cruise.

-🏨 Accommodations in close proximity to Portland
+🏨 Accommodations nearby Portland

 Experience a hot air balloon ride over Seattle and the Puget Sound